45kb/Musixgame/README.md

 ## Game configuration

 Just open and edit the main `config.json` now you can configure:
-- the number of answers each quiz has (quiz duration)
+- the number of answers each quiz must have (quiz duration)
 - the points for each correct answer
-- more things...such as api url, key and ws url.
+- api url, key and ws url.